jacklynlee31/100-days-of-code/README.md

 Every day I will be writing code (outside of my usual coding for work) and tracking it through this repository.

-(The code will eventually migrate to this repository, but for right now I'm using CodePen.)
+(All of the code will eventually migrate to this repository, but for right now I'm using CodePen.)

 My main goal for this is to build up my little to non-existant JavaScript and jQuery skills.
 I'm also going to try to focus on vue.js, which is what we will be using more frequently at my place of work.